pristinakoon/pristinakoon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a [PhD student](https://www.ling.upenn.edu/people/pristina-koon) in the [University of Pennsylvania's Department of Linguistics](https://www.ling.upenn.edu/).
 Before coming to Penn, I graduated from the University of Michigan with a BA in [linguistics](https://lsa.umich.edu/linguistics) and [Asian studies (Southeast Asia submajor)](https://lsa.umich.edu/asian).
-My research interests are centered around language contact, specifically relating to Austronesian languages in Southeast Asia with an emphasis on contact-induced change of morphology.
+I am lucky to be co-advised by Professors Marlyse Baptista and David Embick as my research interests are centered around language contact with an emphasis on contact-induced change of morphology.
+I am specifically interested in creole and pidgin languages with Malay or Tagalog as a source language.

 Outside of my work, I am an avid language learner!
 I speak French and Indonesian and took some Korean courses in college.
 Research experiences have also exposed me to Jejueo, Malay, Betawi, and Cham.
 I am currently studying Filipino and Tagalog (with some dabbling in Irish).